 Students have the following options:

-- REGULAR COURSE: Classes twice a week, 3 months - ENTRY TEST on March, 9th 2018
+- REGULAR COURSE: Classes from March to May (3 months) - ENTRY TEST on March, 5th 2019

 For all information on your academic calendar, syllabus, exams, etc. you need to contact the Erasmus Officer at your receiving Faculty.
 All didactic activity is managed at a Faculty level.